-Lighting Trends 2024: 10 illuminating ways to elevate your interiors
+Lighting Trends 2025: 12 illuminating ways to elevate your interiors with on-trend designs

-We're shining a spotlight on key lighting trends 2024 to see what's set to dominate the world of interiors next year
+We're shining a spotlight on the key lighting trends of the year to see what's set to dominate how we light our homes

-The field of sensory interior design trends is fast-growing and it’s not surprising when you consider how many of us use our homes for work, rest and play we strive to create a stress-free home and expect the rooms to be truly multi-functional.
-Finessing the lighting in each room is a great way to get the best from your interior scheme and feel good in the process.
+The field of sensory interior design is fast-growing, and this is not surprising considering how many of us use our homes for work, rest, and play.
+We strive to create a stress-free home and expect the rooms to be truly multi-functional.
+Finessing the lighting in each room is a great way to get the most out of your interior scheme and feel good.

 Guiding us through the latest lighting trends we have a panel of experts who, between them, have decades of experience and are masters of their craft.